Hiking the Kulanaʻahane Trail to the Moanalua Saddle on Oʻahu, Hawaiʻi

 Native Plants in the Moanalua Valley

-Outside of a few native plant restoration sites in the Moanalua Valley, trek through the lower elevations of the forest is heavily invaded with non-native/ invasive species, like Strawberry Guava and the Kukui tree, a canoe plant that has proven to carry invasive tendencies.
+Outside of a few native plant restoration sites in the Moanalua Valley, trek through the lower elevations of the forest is heavily invaded with non-native, invasive species, like Strawberry Guava and the Kukui tree, a canoe plant that has proven to carry invasive tendencies.

 However, Hau trees that were mentioned above are one of the seven native Hibiscus species in Hawaiʻi, and as the Kulanaʻahane Ridge Trail rises up from the valley floor at the end of the hike, there are many more native plants to find like ʻŌhiʻa lehua, Uluhe, Koa, and if you’re lucky, you may find an ʻOhe Mauka tree.

-If you would like to know more about these and tons of other native Hawaiian plants from across the islands, I encourage you to check out my separate post linked below.
+If you would like to learn more about these and many other native Hawaiian plants from across the islands, I encourage you to check out my separate post linked below.

 Read My Separate Post: Native Hawaiian Plant Guide